Quasipolynomial Normalisation in Deep Inference via Atomic Flows and Threshold Formulae: Propositional Logic in Deep Inference

 \section{Propositional Logic in Deep Inference}

-In the range of the deep-inference methodology, we can define several formalisms, \emph{i.e.} general prescriptions on how to design proof systems.
-For example, the sequent calculus and natural deduction are formalisms in Gentzen-style proof theory, where the structure of proofs is determined by the tree structure of the formulae they prove.
+Inside the deep-inference methodology we can define several formalisms, \emph{i.e.} general prescriptions on how to design proof systems, in the same sense as the sequent calculus and natural deduction are formalisms in Gentzen-style proof theory (where the structure of proofs is determined by the tree structure of the formulae they prove).